ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 * Test that NAOqi is imported correctly:

-`$ python`
+`$ python2`

 `>>> import naoqi`

-* In case of errors, verify your PYTHONPAH or check Softbank documentation at: [http://doc.aldebaran.com/2-5/dev/python/install_guide.html](http://doc.aldebaran.com/2-5/dev/python/install_guide.html)
+* In case of errors, verify your PYTHONPATH or check Softbank documentation at: [http://doc.aldebaran.com/2-5/dev/python/install_guide.html](http://doc.aldebaran.com/2-5/dev/python/install_guide.html)

 ## I.3.
 Install PIP and other dependencies

 * Open a terminal

-`$ sudo apt-get update`
+`$ sudo apt-get install curl`

+`$ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

+`$ python2 get-pip.py`

-`$ sudo apt-get install -y python-pip python-dev`
+`$ sudo apt-get install -y python-dev`

 * Now use pip to install the project requirements:

+`$ cd ~/Documents/robot-interaction-tool`

 `$ pip install -r requirements.txt`

     * If you get errors related to the "qi" library, verify that NAOqi is in the PYTHONPATH.
+    * If you get errors related to "pip" check if /home/YOUR_USER/.local/bin is in the PATH or add it in ~/.bashrc

 ## I.4.
 Install qt513